Lead Water Updates » Lead Water Updates

 Lead Water Updates

-In order to ensure that all Delaware children and school staff have access to safe and clean drinking water, the State of Delaware collaborated with federal and local partners.
-As part of this effort, the Delaware Department of Education and the Delaware Division of Public Health launched a sampling initiative in October 2020, funded by a grant from the Environmental Protection Agency, to determine the levels of lead in the drinking water systems of Delaware schools.
+To make sure all Delaware children and school staff have access to safe drinking water, the State of Delaware partnered with federal and local agencies.
+In October 2020, the Delaware Department of Education and the Division of Public Health began a statewide water sampling project, funded by the Environmental Protection Agency, to check for lead in school water systems.

 State to conduct additional water testing in all Delaware schools